 Relatively Small Population Size

 Taiwan has a relatively small population compared to China (23M to 1.4B).
-It also suffers from a low birth rate and aging population; a problem that is common among advanced Asia economies (Japan, China, and South Korea have this problem as well in varying degrees).
+It also suffers from a low birth rate and ageing population; a problem that is common among advanced Asia economies (Japan, China, and South Korea have this problem as well in varying degrees).
 This situation will cause challenges in the future and likely lead to higher wage rates.
 Taiwan already brings in a lot of foreign labor to make up for this difference.
 Being a smaller country, Taiwan’s ability to accommodate many new companies could cause wages to climb rapidly compared to Vietnam which has a much larger and younger population.

 A Smaller Network of Suppliers